King Princess

-Mikaela Mullaney Straus (born December 19, 1998), known by her (Note: King Princess uses both she/her and they/them pronouns.
-This article uses she/her for consistency.) stage name King Princess, is an American singer, songwriter, multi-instrumentalist and actor from Brooklyn, New York.
-She was signed to Mark Ronson's label Zelig Records, an imprint of Columbia Records, but left before the release of her 2025 album Girl Violence.
-In February 2018, King Princess released her debut single "1950", from her debut extended play (EP) Make My Bed, released later that year.
+Mikaela Mullaney Straus (born December 19, 1998), known professionally as King Princess, is an American singer, songwriter, multi-instrumentalist and actor from Brooklyn, New York.
+She was signed to Mark Ronson's label Zelig Records, an imprint of Columbia Records.
+In February 2018, she released her debut single "1950", from her debut extended play (EP) Make My Bed, released later that year.
 The song was a commercial success, charting in multiple territories, and was later certified platinum by the Recording Industry Association of America (RIAA).
 Her second single, "Talia", was certified gold in Australia by the Australian Recording Industry Association (ARIA).
 King Princess released her debut studio album Cheap Queen in 2019 to widespread critical acclaim.
-She made her acting debut in the show Nine Perfect Strangers.
+She left Zelig Records before the release of her 2025 album Girl Violence, which was released by Section1.
+She made her acting debut in the 2025 show Nine Perfect Strangers.

-Early life
+Early life and education

-Straus was born and raised in Brooklyn; she is the child of recording engineer Oliver H. Straus Jr. and Agnes "Aggie" Mullaney.
+Straus was born in Brooklyn, New York, on December 19, 1998, the child of recording engineer Oliver H. Straus Jr. and Agnes "Aggie" Mullaney.
 Her parents divorced when she was young.
 On her mother's side, she is of Irish, Italian, and Polish descent.
-On her father's side, her great-great-grandparents include Isidor Straus, a U.S. Congressman and co-owner of Macy's, and Ida Straus; she was descended from German Jewish families, who emigrated to the United States from the Kingdom of Bavaria and Rhineland-Palatinate.
+On her father's side, she is descended from German Jewish families, who emigrated to the United States from the Kingdom of Bavaria and Rhineland-Palatinate.
+Her great-great-grandparents include Isidor Straus, a U.S. Congressman and co-owner of Macy's, and Ida Straus.
 The couple died in the sinking of the British passenger liner Titanic.
 However, Straus stated in a Rolling Stone interview that she is not an heiress and did not inherit any fortune.

 Straus spent much of her childhood following her father to work at his recording studio, Mission Sound.
 There, she learned several instruments, including bass, guitar, piano, and drums, as well as music-production techniques and insight into the music industry.
-Straus' inspiration in those years had come from the rock music of the bands Led Zeppelin and T. Rex, as well as Jack White.
+Straus' inspiration in those years had come from rock bands, including Led Zeppelin, T. Rex, and Jack White.
 In 2012, she received a scholarship to attend Avenues: The World School, a private school in Manhattan, after submitting a CD of songs she had written.

 After high school, Straus moved to Los Angeles to study at the USC Thornton School of Music.
-However, after a year, she dropped out in favor of her music career.
+She dropped out after a year to pursue her music career.